UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: Discussion

 \section{Discussion}

-We analyzed the spectroscopic data collected in the years 2013 - 2023 with the telescope SALT for the intermediate-redshift quasar HE~0413-4031, concentrating on the Mg II spectral region.
+We analyzed the spectroscopic data collected in the years 2013 - 2023 with the telescope SALT for the intermediate-redshift quasar HE~0413-4031, concentrating on the MgII spectral region.
 These data include one more spectrum than the data analyzed by \citet{prince2023} but most importantly, in the meantime, we determined the precise redshift to the quasar from the IR observation at the observed frame with the telescope SOAR which is based on the narrow optical [OIII] $\lambda \lambda 4959,5007$ lines considered as the most reliable indicators of the quasar rest frame.
-New redshift determination essentially changed the decomposition of the quasar UV spectrum into Mg II, Fe II, and the underlying continuum.
+New redshift determination essentially changed the decomposition of the quasar UV spectrum into MgII, FeII, and the underlying continuum.
 We checked how it affected the time delay measurements.

-We showed that the Mg II time delay was not affected by the change of the redshift and decomposition.
-The new decomposition with the UV FeII KDP15 template implies no shift with respect to the systemic redshift while previous redshift/decomposition indicated the velocity shift between the Fe II and Mg II.
+We showed that the MgII time delay was not affected by the change of the redshift and decomposition.
+The new decomposition with the UV FeII KDP15 template implies no shift with respect to the systemic redshift while the previous redshift/decomposition indicated the velocity shift between the FeII and MgII.
 Nevertheless, the time delay remained the same, from 500 to 600 days in the observed frame, independent of the decomposition, redshift, and the time delay measurement method.
-Thus the maximum systematic error is of the order of 10 \%.
-We thus stress that the Mg II line time delay can be used reliably for probing the properties of the BLR and for cosmology, and the results are not sensitive to the actual method.
+Thus the maximum systematic error is on the order of 10 \%.
+We thus stress that the MgII line time delay can be used reliably for probing the properties of the BLR and for cosmology, and the results are not sensitive to the actual method.